Introduction to the Edwards Aquifer

 30" well

-When it was drilled in the early 90s in southwest Bexar county, this was the largest water well in the world.
+When it was drilled in the early 1990s in southwest Bexar county, this was the largest private water well in the world.
 There is still tremendous artesian pressure at this location.
 When this well came in, it blew out rocks the size of basketballs 20 feet in the air!
-Drilled by Ronnie Pucek and his supporters to supply water to a controversial catfish farm, the well also brought many of the region's water issues to the fore in the early 1990's.
+Drilled by Ronnie Pucek and his supporters to supply water to a controversial catfish farm, the well also brought many of the region's water issues to the fore in the 90's.
 For more see the page on the Living Waters Artesian Springs catfish farm.

 Want to find out what zone of the Aquifer you are in?
 Check out the TCEQ's Edwards Aquifer Map Viewer